Completed

 Feilden Clegg Bradley Studios

-The scheme is being delivered in phases, starting with structural and envelope repairs and with the M&E fit out due to begin in 2020.
-This will provide four floors of commercial space, a ground floor museum and café in the Main Mill and Kiln buildings.
+The development now provides 4 floors of commercial office space, a ground floor museum and café in the Main Mill and Kiln buildings.